-This review is focused on string solar inverters which are the most common type of inverter used in Australia and Europe.
+This review is focused on string solar inverters which use a string of solar panels linked together in series.
+These are the most common type of inverter used in Asia, Australia and Europe.
 Micro inverters are also popular, especially in north America, and although slightly more expensive they do have some advantages over string inverters.
 Learn more about micro-inverters here.

 Basic layout of a string solar Inverter system